Hevander27/BoundaryAnalysis/README.md

 Created by: **Hevander Da Costa**

 **Aerosol Analysis** is a package designed in MATLAB for the quantitative analysis of aerosol plums and jets.
 The file `Jet_isolation.mlx` can be used to readily process raw images for background separtation, image smoothing, and image clustering.
 The package uses custome search-based and machine learning based algorithms for topographical analysis of plums, jets, or blobs.
 The various algorithms can be used to idenifity boundary velocities and sub cluster velocity characteristics; such as in a particle image velocity regime.
-This package was used for
+This package was used for a study on risk analysis of various aerosol immesion  [Link to PDF](https://onlinelibrary.wiley.com/doi/epdf/10.1111/ina.13064)